charleskorn/kaml/README.md

 YAML version 1.2 is supported.

+This is a very rough initial version:

-Currently, only parsing YAML is supported.
+* Currently, only parsing YAML is supported.
 Emitting YAML will be added in a future version.
+* Many operations are not yet optimised for performance.

 ## Reference links